mig-hub/key-value-parser/README.md

-Because of the way command line arguments are created for `ARGV` you can even surround an argument with quotes in order to have spaces in the arguments value.
+Because of the way command line arguments are created for `ARGV` you can even surround an argument with quotes in order to have spaces in the argument's value.

 There is nothing yet for unix style single dash arguments.
 I could remove the dash and treat it like a single letter key,